-The Bay Lake Project is a package of proposals intended to address the delicate, shifting balance between generation, load and transmission in the northern portion of our service area.
+The Bay Lake Project is a package of projects that address the delicate, shifting balance between generation, load and transmission in the northern portion of our service area.

-Construction of the $120 million Holmes‑Old Mead Road portion of Bay Lake began in early 2015.
-It includes a single 58‑mile, 138‑kV line from the Holmes Substation in Menominee County to the Old Mead Road Substation in Escanaba, Mich., and was placed in‑service on time and under budget in August 2016.
+The Holmes-Old Mead Road portion of the Bay Lake project, a $120 million, 58-mile, 138-kV line from the Holmes Substation in Menominee County to the Old Mead Road Substation in Escanaba, Mich., was placed into service on time and under budget in 2016.

-The North Appleton‑Morgan portion includes 345‑kV and 138‑kV lines from our North Appleton Substation in Outagamie County to the Morgan Substation in Oconto County, Wis.; both substations will be expanded.
-A new substation, Benson Lake in Marinette County, will be required to accommodate a large voltage‑control device.
+As part of the North Appleton-Morgan project, a new substation, Benson Lake in Marinette County, was placed into service in July 2017.
+It includes a large voltage-control device.
+Construction of the 345-kV and 138-kV lines from our North Appleton Substation in Outagamie County to the Morgan Substation in Oconto County, Wis., is underway; both substations will be expanded.
 Additional work will be required at 11 other substations.
 The project was approved by the Public Service Commission of Wisconsin in May 2015.
 Construction of the $328 million project began in 2016.
-It has an in service date of late 2018.
+It has an in-service date of late 2018.

 ATC, ITC Midwest LLC and Dairyland Power Cooperative have plans for a 125-mile, 345-kV transmission line connecting Dubuque County, Iowa, to Dane County, Wis.